By Glenn Nice, UW PAT Program

 - Pesticide Regulations

 We cover those topics above within the manual and online courses (when available).
 The six hour training / review sessions don’t have the time to cover everything in the manual.
 So reading the manual is still a large part of the training.
 Also, DATCP views reading the manual as a very important part of the process, for if you can’t read and understand the manual, pesticide labels don’t get any better.
 The training sessions are great for those who are recertifying and good for those who would like a little refresher before the test.
-If you are brand new to this content and don’t put any skin in the game prior to coming to the training / review does not always mean you will pass the test.
+If you are new to this content and don’t put any skin in the game prior to coming to the training / review chances are you may not pass the test.

 Within each category there are category specific requirements.
 For example, Field & Vegetable (category 1.1) requires “Worker safety, notice, posting and restricted entry interval requirements” [ATCP 29.31(1)6].
 In Seed Treatment Pest Control (category 4.0) “Factors, such as seed coloration carriers and surface active agents, that may affect pesticide efficacy or see germination.”